fablabbcn/mdef-docs/docs/2024-25/year-1/t-3/emergent-economies/index.md

         - What is system thinking?
         - Importance of technical glue in creative technology
         - Overview of technologies students know
-        - Different ways to connect technologies with several examples (made by me)
+        - Different ways to connect technologies with several examples
     - Hour 2:
-      - Introduction of XX projects
+      - Introduction of reference projects
-      - Break students into pairs
+      - Breakout into pairs
-      - Give groups a starter technical diagram for each project
+      - Starter technical diagram for each group project
-      - Tell them that they have to modify the diagram with other softwares/nodes
+      - Modification of the diagram with other softwares/nodes
     - Hour 3:
-      - They work on the projects and make the prototypes
+      - Work on the projects and prototypes making
     - Hour 4:
-      - Init of the MicroChallenge 3. ¿¿Presentació del Santi??
+      - Introduction of the MicroChallenge 3
-      - They have to make groups for the  MicroChallenge and start thinking about mutual interests for the project.
+      - Groups making for the  MicroChallenge and intial thinking about mutual interests for the project.

 === "14/05"